All Episodes

 All I remember is the slimy dude, my brass ass.

-So he was a freak.
+I thought he was a freak.

 So is that the right show?

-Yeah, it's the right show.
+Yeah, that's the right show.

 You got the right show.